 1st and 2nd Grade Club will meet weeks of February 25, March 4, and March 11.

 Students in 1st and 2nd grade will engage in hands-on learning activities led by students from the Harvard Graduate School of Education and Harvard Ed Portal Mentors.
 Participants in the 1st and 2nd Grade Club will display their work at the Mentee Showcase in May!

 Students from Boston Public Schools’ GPA’s after-school program, come to the Ed Portal three to six times per semester to participate in a mentoring enrichment program.
 Students engage in hands-on inquiry-based science and humanities enrichment activities in small groups with the Harvard Ed Portal Mentors.

-Susan Johnson, Manager of Teaching and Curriculum for the Education Portal, develops the curriculum for the program each semester in collaboration with faculty and colleagues in Harvard’s Faculty of Arts and Sciences.
+Susan Johnson, Manager of Teaching and Curriculum for the Education Portal, works with undergraduates to help them develop the curriculum for the program each semester in collaboration with faculty and colleagues in Harvard’s Faculty of Arts and Sciences.
 The Harvard undergraduate mentors are then trained to use their expertise and resources from Harvard College to run the sessions.

 In addition, the Ed Portal partners with Harvard schools and organizations to host special events and programs throughout the year that bring Harvard’s educational resources to the community.
-Past programs have included college conversations with Harvard undergraduates, playwriting workshops, interactive science and arts events, and more.
+Past programs have included playwriting workshops, interactive science and arts events, and more.